Best Medicare Advantage Plans in California (2026)

 WHY CHOOSE AN HMO-POS PLAN?

-HMO-POS plans combine HMO structure with the flexibility to see out-of-network providers at higher costs, making them ideal for seniors who want lower premiums but occasional access to specialists outside their network.
-Choose an HMO-POS if you primarily use in-network care but want the option to see out-of-network doctors without referrals when needed.
+HMO-POS plans combine HMO structure with the flexibility to see out-of-network providers at higher costs.
+These plans work well for seniors who want lower premiums but occasional access to specialists outside their network.
+Choose an HMO-POS if you primarily use in-network care but need occasional access to out-of-network doctors without referrals.

 Best PPO Medicare Advantage Plans in California

-While California's 13 PPO Medicare Advantage plans cost more than HMO options, they provide greater freedom in choosing healthcare providers.
-Monthly premiums fall between $0 and $120, with a median of $41.
-Out-of-pocket maximums run higher with PPO plans, averaging $5,423 and ranging from $2,850 to $6,750.
-Four plans earn a 4.0 CMS star rating or higher, including two with 4.5-star ratings.
+California's 13 PPO Medicare Advantage plans cost more than HMO options but provide greater freedom in choosing health care providers.
+Monthly premiums range from $0 to $120, with a median of $41.
+Out-of-pocket maximums average $5,423 and range from $2,850 to $6,750.
+Four plans earn a 4 CMS star rating or higher, including two with 4.5-star ratings.

-California seniors seeking PPO Medicare Advantage plans will find Alignment Health Plan leading the field with a perfect MoneyGeek score of 5, combining a 4-star CMS rating with 2 PPO options that average $76 per month and a relatively low $3,930 maximum out-of-pocket (MOOP) limit.
-Humana ranks second with a 4.5 MoneyGeek score, offering 8 PPO plans at an average monthly premium of just $33, which is the lowest among top providers, though its MOOP rises to $5,346 and its CMS rating is 3.5 stars.
-Aetna places third with a 4.28 MoneyGeek score, offering 2 plans that average $53 per month with a high $6,050 MOOP limit.
+Alignment Health Plan leads PPO Medicare Advantage coverage in California with a MoneyGeek score of 5.
+Alignment has a 4-star CMS rating with two PPO options that average $76 per month and a $3,930 maximum out-of-pocket (MOOP) limit.
+Humana ranks second with a 4.5 MoneyGeek score and offers eight PPO plans at a $33 average monthly premium, the lowest among top providers.
+Humana's MOOP averages $5,346 with a 3.5 CMS star rating.
+Aetna ranks third with a 4.28 MoneyGeek score and offers two plans that average $53 per month with a $6,050 MOOP limit.

 Alignment Health Plan4.00$76$3,93025.00